What's On Queer BC • Magazine, Events and Resources for the LGBTQ+ Community

 Understanding Gambling Addiction: Signs, Effects, and Help

-Gambling is a thrilling type of entertainment for people in both brick-and-mortar and online casinos.
+Gambling is a thrilling type of entertainment for people in both brick-and-mortar and online casinos such as GGbet Casino.
 It’s a lavish environment, lots of other people around, some of us love the competition and challenge, others of us just like the gaming lifestyle.
 My family are all gamblers.
 Heck, we played poker on Sunday nights with the family when I was as young as 10 years old. i still game - I play bridge, I play games on my switch, and I love board games with friends.
 Fun!

 But, for some individuals, this occasional pastime activity can become a serious issue.
 Compulsive gambling, as it is also known, is a type of impulse-control disorder where people have little to no control over their betting habits, even if they know of the negative effects.
 Knowing the signs of this addiction and getting help early can make a remarkable difference in recovery.